Single-Course Engelsk 5 ECTS

 • Describe the relevant strategies and implement numerical methods for Bayesian computations to practical problems (e.g., Markov chain Monte Carlo).

-• Interpret and understand UQ results.
+• Interpret and understand uncertainty quantification (UQ) results.

 • Use the software package CUQIpy.